maravtdm/plex-update/README.md

 __permit nopass :GROUP__
 where GROUP is your primary group

-In case of trouble, and you want to rollback:
+If you have any issue, and you want to rollback:
 - just remove the **/usr/local/share/plexmediaserver** directory
 - move **/usr/local/share/plexmediaserver_old** to **/usr/local/share/plexmediaserver**